walles/moar/README.md

  * Arrow down through the whole file, then arrow up again
  * Page down through the whole file, then page up again
  * Search highlighting

+* Use the same algorithm for highlighting as for determining which lines match.